liyt96/is-japanese/README.md

 # is-japanese

-An npm library checks if the content contains Japanese.
+An npm library checks if the content *only* contains Japanese.

 This project is heavily based on the [is-chinese](https://github.com/alsotang/is-chinese) library.